Constructive set theory: History and overview

-On the one hand, it is using the Predicative Separation instead of the full, unbounded Separation schema, see also Lévy hierarchy.
+On the one hand, it is using the Predicative Separation instead of the full, unbounded Separation schema.
 Boundedness can be handled as a syntactic property or, alternatively, the theories can be conservatively extended with a higher boundedness predicate and its axioms.
 Secondly, the impredicative Powerset axiom is discarded, generally in favor of related but weaker axioms.
 The strong form is very casually used in classical general topology.